Fibre Channel over Ethernet

 Fibre Channel over Ethernet (FCoE) is a computer network technology that encapsulates Fibre Channel frames over Ethernet networks.
 This allows Fibre Channel to use 10 Gigabit Ethernet networks (or higher speeds) while preserving the Fibre Channel protocol.
 The specification was part of the International Committee for Information Technology Standards T11 FC-BB-5 standard published in 2009.
+FCoE did not see widespread adoption.